Wattima/articles_without_ar/README.md

 Then it should return an array string of the titles of

 #### Pseudo Code
-class Magazine
+1. Create a class called Magazine
-  def initialize(name, category)
-    @name = name
-    @category = category
-  end

-  def name
-    @name
-  end

-  def category
-    @category
-  end

-  def name=(name)
-    @name = name
-  end

-  def category=(category)
-    @category = category
-  end

-  def self.all
-    # returns an array of all Magazine instances
-  end

-  def self.find_by_name(name)
-    # returns the first magazine object that matches the name
-  end

-  def article_titles
+2. Add an initialize method that takes two parameters, name and category
+3. Set instance variables called name and category to the name and category parameters
+4. Add getter methods called name and category that return the values of name and category
+5. Add a class variable called all set to an empty array
-    # returns an array of the titles of all articles written for that magazine
+6. Add an instance method called article_titles that returns an array string of the titles of all articles written for that magazine
-  end

-  def contributing_authors
-    # returns an array of authors who have written more than 2 articles for the magazine
-  end

-  def contributors
-    # returns an array of Author instances who have written for this magazine
+7. Add an instance method called contributors that returns an array of Author instances who have written for this magazine
-  end
-end
+8. Add a class method called find_by_name that takes a string name and returns the first Magazine object that matches

 ### Article